BartsBoneJointHealth/ChangesToOMOPpreETL/README.md

 # ChangesToOMOPpreETL
-Changes made to the Barts OMOP db prior to ETL
+REPO to track all changes required/ that were made to the Barts OMOP db prior to ETL for specific projects